-Chronic kidney disease has been increasing in the United States and now affects 14 percent of adults.
+Chronic kidney disease has been increasing in the United States and now affects 14 percent of all adults, and it is even more common among older people.
 This might be explained by the widespread use of medications such as NSAIDs or PPIs that can cause kidney damage.
-You might help your kidneys by following a plant-based diet (Kim et al, CJASN, April 25, 2019).
-But be careful not to overdo on nuts, or you could end up with kidney stones.
+Some research suggests you can help your kidneys by following a plant-based diet (CJASN, April 25, 2019).
+However, recent research suggests that those following such a diet need to be careful not to skimp on protein.

 Will a Vegetarian Diet Help Your Kidneys?